-f you're an executive or other key employee, you might receive stock-based compensation, such as restricted stock, restricted stock units (RSUs) or stock options (either incentive or nonqualified), or nonqualified deferred compensation (NQDC).
-The tax consequences of these types of compensation can be complex - subject to ordinary income, capital gains, employment and other taxes.
-So smart tax planning is crucial.
+ompensation may take several forms, including salary, fringe benefits and bonuses.
+If you're an executive or other key employee, you might receive stock-based compensation, such as restricted stock, restricted stock units (RSUs) or stock options (either incentive or nonqualified).
+Nonqualified deferred compensation (NQDC) may also be included in your exec comp package.
+The tax consequences of these types of compensation can be complex - subject to ordinary income, capital gains, payroll and other taxes.
+So smart tax planning is critical.